umount /mnt/windows

 # apt install xfsprogs

-Finally, we can manually mount the new partition (note that on subsequent reboots this will not be necessary as the partition will automount as a result of the setting we added to the /etc/fstab file above).
+Finally, we can manually mount the new partition (note that this will not be necessary on subsequent reboots as the partition will automount due to the setting we added to the /etc/fstab file above):

 To check the partition, run the following command to display the available space: